Head of Online Medical Content

 Overview | Why can't I hear these sounds? | Why you should get your hearing checked | Conclusion

-This article explores why it happens, how it can affect your safety, and what practical steps you can take—like hearing tests, smart technology, and hearing aids—to stay connected and protected.
+This article covers why that happens, how it can quietly affect your safety, and what you can do about it — including hearing tests, hearing aids, and some of the smart technology that can help fill the gaps.

 Have you found yourself lately missing the doorbell, ignoring the oven timer, or sleeping straight through your alarm?
 It might seem like simple forgetfulness, but it could be something more.